martin-lizner/trezor-ssh-agent/README.md

 * Please  [download](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) latest DEVELOPMENT snapshot of Putty or WinSCP 5.8.1+ that support ECDSA and Ed25519 keys.
 Latest STABLE versions of Putty and WinSCP do not support ECDSA yet and will not work with Trezor.
 * After started the app, find Trezor icon in Windows tray area and right click to open menu.
 ![Menu](https://github.com/martin-lizner/commons/blob/master/trezor-ssh-agent/menu1.png)
 * Click "Show Public Key" to get your openSSH public key.
-Provide PIN if asked.
+Provide PIN/Passphrase if asked.
 Place key on SSH server in your user authorized_keys file.
 * Start Putty with "Attempt authentication using Pageant" option selected (Connection->SSH->Auth).
 ![Putty](https://github.com/martin-lizner/commons/blob/master/trezor-ssh-agent/putty.png)
 * Use Putty to connect to your favorite SSH server.
-* Provide PIN if asked.
+* Provide PIN/Passphrase if asked.
 * Confirm identity sign operation on the device - "SSH login to: btc.rulez".
 ![Success](https://github.com/martin-lizner/commons/blob/master/trezor-ssh-agent/login.png)